-The Layout section shows the entry door (with a green arrow) at the bottom and the location of the room contents: in this exampe barrels and an open fire.
+The Layout section shows the entry door (with a green arrow) at the bottom and the location of the room contents: in this example the contents are a barrel and an open fire.
 Place the barrels and open fire pieces (or tiles to represent them) as shown.
-There is a nother door on the right:
+There is also another door on the right: